 Click on the upward-facing arrow on the taskbar to reveal the hidden taskbar icons.
 You may just find the Wi-Fi icon here.
 If you do, you can access it from this hidden section.
 Alternatively, drag and drop the Wi-Fi icon onto the taskbar to show the icon.

 2] Enable the Wi-Fi icon on the taskbar

 Windows lets you handpick the icons that show up on the taskbar.
 If you don’t find the Wi-Fi icon with the hidden taskbar icons, the icon may be off, or your computer might’ve been set not to display it on the taskbar.

-Press Windows key + I to open the Windows Settings.
+In Windows 10, press Windows key + I to open the Windows Settings.
 Click on Personalization and select Taskbar from the left-hand pane.

 First, make sure the Wi-Fi icon is turned on.
 Click on the Turn system icons on or off link in the Notification area.